Our daily lives have to be a satisfaction in themselves

 This book may also be of interest if you like:

-books made from archives; risograph printed books; books designed with contemporary typefaces, books printed entirely in the color burgundy, books edited, designed, printed, and hand-bound by the artist-publisher; Bridgeport books; Connecticut books; first editions; books with pictures of cats in them.
+books made from archives; risograph printed books; books designed with contemporary typefaces, books printed entirely in the color burgundy, books edited, designed, printed, and hand-bound by the artist-publisher; Bridgeport books; Connecticut books; books with pictures of cats in them; books that have won fancy design awards.

 introduction / my personal history with Bloodroot